310mc/https-310mc.github.io-tl/source/_posts/aquarium/dream_together.md

 {% endbubble %}

 {% bubble Madara %}
 They’re softer on you than one would expect.
-Throwing a tantrum usually doesn’t get things through, y’know?
+Throwing a tantrum uuusually doesn’t get things through, y’know?
 {% endbubble %}

 {% bubble Kanata v2 %}